Tuesday October 15, 2019

 Mickey Kush serves as one of the higher potency CBG strains in recent years.
 In 2013, the Odie Diesel produced flower was comprised of 3.1% CBG.
 However, higher potency strains are becoming popular.
 In July of 2019, CannabisNow profiled an Oregon cultivator who is creating high-potency CBG strains that clock in at around 15%.
 Similar to high-potency CBD, these cannabinoid-rich strains could open a new door for more efficient dosing and treatment for patients.

 Several other high-potency CBG strains are available today, with more expected to come as demand continues to rise.
+In addition, we are starting to see more CBG Hemp products coming to market, including the world's first CBG Hemp Cigarette.
 While CBD may get all the attention, don’t sleep on CBG.
 It is likely to become a hot topic in the cannabis community sooner or later.

 Have you ever knowingly consumed high-CBG strains or products before?
 What was your experience like?
 Share your thoughts in the comments below.